keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ??? info "Cross Site Scripting Solution"
     1. Create a new rule named **matchXSS** and for **If a request** choose **matches at least one of the statements (OR)**.
 Add statements:
         1. all query parameters, contains xss injection attacks, url decode
-        2. body, contains xss injection attacks, html enity decode
+        2. body, contains xss injection attacks, html enity decode and url decode
-        3. body, contains xss injection attacks, url decode
         4. header, cookie (_type manually_), contains xss injection attacks, url decode
         5. Click on **Add Rule** and then click **Save**
-    2. Click the **Rule JSON editor** and note the structure and syntax of the rule logic.
+    2.	**Edit** the rule, click the **Rule JSON editor** and note the structure and syntax of the rule logic.
-    3. Add an exception statement for the XSS rule to allow access to _/reportBuilder/Editor.aspx_. _Note that we are using the JSON editor here due to the nested logic requred fo rthe exception._
+    3. Add an exception statement for the XSS rule to allow access to _/reportBuilder/Editor.aspx_. _Note that we are using the JSON editor here due to the nested logic required for the exception._

 	    1. After reviewing it, clear the existing editor content for the matchXSS rule and paste the following JSON